Boston Terrier Grooming Guide

 Boston Terriers have light shedding and require weekly brushing.
 Regular grooming sessions keep your Boston Terrier's coat healthy and help you bond with your dog.

-With a typical weight of 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier requires thoughtful care tailored to their specific breed characteristics.
+A mature Boston Terrier runs 12-25 lbs with a 11-13 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 Whether you are researching the Boston Terrier for the first time or deepening your knowledge as a current owner, the breed's non-sporting lineage is the foundation for understanding their needs.

 Genetic Health Considerations: The Boston Terrier breed has documented susceptibility to brachycephalic syndrome, cataracts, luxating patella.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.